Law History Profiles

 Mark Colavecchia is a Partner at Harris & Company LLP (“Harris”), a Vancouver-based firm that is also Western Canada’s largest workplace law and advocacy firm.
 Colavecchia’s practice focuses on a wide range of legal issues relating to labour, employment, and human rights law.
 He primarily represents management from a variety sectors, lending advice and representation on a plethora of matters ranging from dismissals to seniority issues.
 His experience in the courtroom is extensive, having appeared before the Federal Court and all levels of court in British Columbia.

-Samantha Cunliffe is a partner in the Business Law Group at McCarthy Tétrault LLP (“McCarthy Tétrault”).
-She graduated from the law school at UBC in 2008 in the LLB program.
-Prior to attending law school, Cunliffe obtained a Bachelor of Science in Physics in 2005.
-She was called to the British Columbia Bar in 2009 and the Ontario Bar in 2018.
+Morgan Troke graduated from the law school at UBC in the LLB Program with the Class of 2007.
+Prior to attending law school, Troke obtained a Bachelor of Science in Computing Science from the University of Alberta in 2002.
+He was called to the British Columbia Bar in 2008 and joined McCarthy-Tétrault LLP (“McCarthy Tétrault”) in the same year, working out of the Vancouver office.
+Troke was named Partner in 2016 at McCarthy Tétrault and was admitted to the Ontario Bar in 2018.

 For Christopher Ellett, the Panama Papers were not necessarily the bombshell they have been made out to be in the media.
 “A smaller disclosure a few years ago made it clear that the banking laws of many tax havens facilitated tax evasion,” he says, adding that “aside from the specific individuals involved, which are still being identified, I don’t think the Panama Papers revealed any great surprises.”
 Ellet recently graduated from the Peter A Allard School of Law with an LLM in Taxation, and currently works as a barrister and solicitor at Moodys Gartner Tax Law in Calgary.